pranigopu/artificialIntelligence-in-games/README.md

-# Artificial Intelligence in Games
+# Artificial intelligence in games
 Code from my learnings in the first semester module "Artificial Intelligence in Games" of my MSc.
 AI course.

 ## Lab sessions list